 COLCOA is the acronym for City of Lights (Paris), City of Angels (Los Angeles).
 This festival of French films, founded in 1997, is taking place from April 24 to May 2, 2017 at the DGA (Directors Guild), 7920 Sunset Blvd, in two theaters named Truffaut after Francois Truffaut, and Renoir after Jean Renoir, the legendary French directors.

 As a film critic and cinefile I have attended this event for years.
 I enjoy the crowded opening night gala, when restaurants offer appetizers and wine tasting in the large atrium of the DGA building.
-This year the latest movie by Claude Lelouch Everyone’s Life (Chacun sa vie) will be shown April 24 and again April 29.
-You are able to buy tickets online until midnight of Thursday April 20 at this link.
+This year the latest movie by Claude Lelouch Everyone’s Life will be shown April 24 and again April 29.
+You are able to buy tickets online until midnight of Thursday April 20.

 Among the wealth of French movies offered at this festival, I was happy to find two Italian movies, French-coproductions.
 Like Crazy (La pazza gioia) directed by Paolo Virzì, starring his wife Micaela Ramazzotti and Valeria Bruni Tedeschi, this year’s winner of 5 David di Donatello, the Italian Oscars.
 It was shown last November at the Aero in Santa Monica, by the American Cinematheque during the Cinema Italian Style series.
 And Sweet Dreams (Fa bei sogni) directed by Marco Bellocchio from the 2012 autobiographical novel by Massimo Gramellini.
 Both movies had premiered at the Cannes Film Festival in May 2016.